 Now, configure your webhook.
 Add the webhook's name, URL, the JQL, and all the events you want this webhook listening to:

 |Name||Case specific.||Send all changes to ONEiO|

-For ONEiO to send messages to the integrated tool, tools interface must be reachable from ONEiO's IP addresses.
+For ONEiO to send messages to the integrated tool, the tool's interface must be reachable from ONEiO's IP addresses.
 The preferred communication way is HTTPS with a trusted valid certificate.
-In test environment, self-signed certificates and HTTP can be used as well.
+In the test environment, self-signed certificates and HTTP can be used as well.